 What are the different types of data migrations?

-There are four main types of data migration.
-Your migration project can involve one or more of these types.
+There are multiple types of data migrations, and your migration project may involve one or more of these varieties.

 Exports from customer relationship management (CRM) migration

-Common examples include moving marketing event lists, purchased lists, or sales spreadsheet data to the CRM, or exporting data to create backups in other locations.
+Examples include moving marketing event lists or sales spreadsheet data to the CRM or exporting data to create backups in other locations.
 These types of data migrations revolve around a company’s effort to consolidate information.

 Storage migration